endomain/tcrd-similar-targets-1/README.md

 ##### `results/`

-This folder contains our results and model evaluations.
+This folder contains our results and model performance and evaluations.
+Important feature lists are contained within this folder.

 -----------